-After the Board of Supervisors has reviewed various proposals made by the affected department heads regarding potential layoff plans, the Board will determine the number and classification and employees that must be laid off.
-Said layoff will take place in accordance with the following procedures:

-- 1. In the event of a layoff, such layoff will be initiated within County service. - 2.
+- B. Scope of Layoff Procedure: all County employees shall be covered by layoff procedures described herein. - C. Layoff Procedure: in the event of a layoff, such layoff will be initiated within affected County departments giving due recognition to the seniority an individual employee has within County service. - D. Early Retirement: In the event of layoffs, Association and the County Administrative Officer may discuss early retirement options at either Association's or the County's request.
+Such discussions shall in no way delay pending layoffs. - E. After the Board of Supervisors has reviewed various proposals made by the affected department head regarding potential layoff plans, the Board will determine the number and classification and employees that must be laid off.
+Said layoff will take place in accordance with the following procedures: - 1.
+In the event of a layoff, such layoff will be initiated within County service. - 2.
 Seniority lists.
-The Personnel Director shall establish seniority lists for all classes based upon employees' length of service with the County.
-Such lists shall be established on a departmental basis.
+The Personnel Director shall establish lists for all classes based upon employees' length of service with the County.
+Such lists shall be established on departmental basis.
 For purposes of these procedures, "department" means those budget units administered by one appointing power. - 3.
 Seniority score computation.
-Total County seniority credit shall be counted from the initial date of appointment to regular status, as long as there has been no break in service, otherwise total seniority credits shall be counted from the first day of employment following the last break in service.
+Total County seniority shall be counted from the initial date of appointment to a regular employment status, as long as there has been no break in service; otherwise, total seniority credits shall be counted from the first day of employment following the last break in service.

 One point of seniority credit shall be given for each qualifying month of regular employment status.
-For other than of appointment, as long as there has been no break in service; otherwise, total seniority credits full-time employees, 173.333 hours worked shall be equivalent to one month's service and seniority credit shall be given upon the completion of each 173.333 hours worked.
+For other than full-time employees, 173.333 hours worked shall be equivalent to one month's service and seniority credit shall be given upon completion of each 173.333 hours worked.
 A full-time employee who has 15 or more calendar days of service in a calendar month shall be considered to have worked a complete month.

-Authorized leaves of absence without pay for less than one year shall not be considered breaks in service but time spent on such leaves without pay shall not count toward seniority credits.
+Authorized leaves of absence without pay of less than one year shall not be considered breaks in service but time spent on such leaves without pay shall not count toward seniority credits.